AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 Removes one or more skills from a person in the address book.

-Format: `removeSkill INDEX SKILL [MORE_SKILLS]...`
+Format: `removeSkill p/INDEX s/SKILL [s/MORE_SKILLS]...`

+* **Command is case-insensitive**: `removeSkill`, `removeskill`, `REMOVESKILL` all work the same way
-* Removes the specified `SKILL(S)` from the person at the specified `INDEX`.
+* Removes the specified skill(s) from the person at the specified `INDEX` using the `p/` prefix
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed person list
 * The index **must be a positive integer** 1, 2, 3, …
+* At least one skill must be provided using the `s/` prefix
-* Multiple skills can be removed at once by separating them with spaces.
+* Multiple skills can be removed at once by specifying multiple `s/` prefixes
+* **Skill names are case-insensitive**: `Java`, `java`, and `JAVA` are all treated as the same skill
-* Skill names must be lowercase alphanumeric and may include '+' or '#' symbols.
+* Skill names must be lowercase alphanumeric and may include '+' or '#' symbols
-* If the person does not have any of the specified skills, an error message will be shown.
+* If the person does not have any of the specified skills, an error message will be shown

 Examples:
-* `removeSkill 2 java` removes the skill "java" from the 2nd person in the displayed list.
+* `removeSkill p/2 s/java` removes the skill "java" from the 2nd person in the displayed list.
-* `removeSkill 1 python docker` removes the skills "python" and "docker" from the 1st person in the displayed list.
+* `removeSkill p/1 s/python s/docker` removes the skills "python" and "docker" from the 1st person in the displayed list.
-* `removeSkill 3 java python c++` removes the skills "java", "python", and "c++" from the 3rd person in the displayed list.
+* `REMOVESKILL p/3 s/java s/python s/c++` removes the skills "java", "python", and "c++" from the 3rd person in the displayed list.

 ### Clearing all entries : `clear`